-In our previous article, we introduced patent search/ patentability search and discussed the importance of conducting a thorough patent search before prosecution.
+In our other articles, we introduced patent search/ patentability search and discussed the importance of conducting a thorough patent search before prosecution.
 The stage right after the “Eureka! moment”, however, is not the only one that could benefit from this powerful yet overlooked tool.
 Patent searches are potentially valuable — or simply unavoidable — in other major phases of an invention’s journey from its conception to its commercialization.
 Let’s analyze different types of patent searches available to find out the reasons and the stakeholders behind them.

-4 other types of patent searches including:
+4 other types of patent searches include:

 4 Major Types of Patent Searches Besides Patentability Search

 SCOPE: PATENT LITERATURE + NON-PATENT LITERATURE